-The efficacy of Trikafta in patients with CF was demonstrated in three Phase 3, double-blind, controlled studies (Studies 445-102, 445-103, and 445-104), and a Phase 3 open-label extension study (Study 445-105).
-These studies enrolled CF patients who had at least one F508del mutation.
-Significant clinical benefit was demonstrated in all studies.
+The efficacy of Trikafta in patients with CF was statistically demonstrated in three Phase 3 double blind, controlled studies (Studies 445-102, 445-103 and 445-104).
+These studies each enrolled CF patients who had at least one F508del mutation.
+Both open-label, uncontrolled phase 3 studies (Study 445-105 and Study 445-106 part B) provide additional support for efficacy.
 Trikafta was developed as a combination therapy containing elexacaftor, tezacaftor, and ivacaftor.
-The benefit of elexacaftor alone and tezacaftor alone in comparison with the combination therapy has not been investigated in clinical studies, and these active substances are not individually available as medicinal products .
+The benefit of elexacaftor alone and tezacaftor alone in comparison with the combination therapy has not been investigated in clinical studies, and these active substances are not individually available as medicinal products.
 Study 445-102 was a 24-week, randomized, double-blind, placebo-controlled study in patients who had an F508del mutation on one allele and a minimal function (MF) mutation on the second allele that results in either no CFTR protein or a CFTR protein that is not responsive to ivacaftor and tezacaftor/ivacaftor.
 A total of 403 patients aged 12 years and older (mean age 26.2 years) were randomized and dosed to receive Trikafta or placebo.
 Patients had a ppFEV1 at screening between 40-90%.
 The mean ppFEV1 at baseline was 61.4% (range: 32.3%, 97.1%).

 Study 445-103 was a 4-week, randomized, double-blind, active-controlled study in patients who are homozygous for the F508del mutation.
-A total of 107 patients aged 12 years and older (mean age 28.4 years) received tezacaftor/ivacaftor and ivacaftor regimen (tezacaftor/ivacaftor) during a 4-week tezacaftor/ivacaftor during a 4-week double-blind treatment period.
+A total of 107 patients aged 12 years and older (mean age 28.4 years) received tezacaftor/ivacaftor and ivacaftor regimen (tezacaftor/ivacaftor) during a 4-week open-label run-in period and were then randomized and dosed to receive Trikafta or tezacaftor/ivacaftor during a 4-week double-blind treatment period.
 Patients had a ppFEV1 at screening between 40-90%.
 The mean ppFEV1 at baseline, following the tezacaftor/ivacaftor run-in period was 60.9% (range: 35.0%, 89.0%).